18F/snap-js-api-prototype/README.md

 :warning: ***None of the eligibility rules expressed in this repository should be considered official interpretations of SNAP rules or policy.
 This is a sketchpad prototyping repo only.*** :warning:

-# What does this do?
+# What does this API do?

 This prototype SNAP API calculates a household's estimated eligibility for the SNAP program.
 The API accepts inputs about a household and returns the following: